adapter-hub/adapters/adapter_docs/training.md

 ## Train AdapterFusion

 We provide an example for training _AdapterFusion_ ([Pfeiffer et al., 2020](https://arxiv.org/pdf/2005.00247)) on the GLUE dataset: [run_fusion_glue.py](https://github.com/Adapter-Hub/adapter-transformers/blob/master/examples/text-classification/run_fusion_glue.py).
-You can use adapt this script to train AdapterFusion with different pre-trained adapters on your own dataset.
+You can adapt this script to train AdapterFusion with different pre-trained adapters on your own dataset.

 ```eval_rst
 .. important::